How to Ask For a Non-UW IRB

 - There is a change in UW PI

 - There is a change in the Reviewing/External IRB

 - The study has been closed by the Reviewing/External IRB

-For information about how to submit a study update or closure, visit INSTRUCTIONS: Update or Close Study (External IRB).
+For information about how to submit a study update or closure, visit instructions on changing external IRB studies.
 Please note that there may be changes to the update requirements in the future.

 UW PIs are responsible for following the policies of the external IRB.
 This includes submitting to the reviewing IRB using their forms and processes (or assisting the lead site with that process), following their reporting requirements for unanticipated problems and new information about the study, and complying with the stipulations of the IRB’s approval.

 - Ensuring that any relevant financial conflicts of interest are disclosed to the reviewing IRB and that conflict of interest management plans issued by the Office of Research are given to the reviewing IRB.